wtomin/mindone/examples/latte/README.md

     </tr>
 </table>
 <p align="center">
   <em> Figure 3.
-The generated videos of the Latte model trained for 1700 epochs (about 500k steps). </em>
+The generated videos (16x256x256) of the Latte model trained for 1700 epochs (about 500k steps). </em>
 </p>

 ### 4.2 Training With Embedding Cache

+We still use the Sky Timelapse dataset as an example.
+Please refer to [Sec 4.1.1](#411-dataset) for dataset downloading.

 We can accelerate the training speed by caching the embeddings of the dataset before running the training script.
 This takes three steps: